ArdanaLabs/Ardana-dApps/docs/vault_owner_interaction_tests.md

 ### Withdrawing dUSD (debt) from Vaults i.e. taking out a loan
 #### Offchain
  - Withdrawing dUSD only succeeds if done by a user who is the owner of the vault.
-Test with non-owner.
+ - Withdrawing dUSD fails if done by a user who is not the owner of the vault.
- - Withdrawing dUSD from a vault only succeeds if the resulting debt amount in the vault is not element of `[0, Debt Foor]`.
+ - Withdrawing dUSD from a vault only succeeds if the resulting debt amount in the vault is not element of `[0, Debt Foor]`, `<0` or `>= Debt Ceiling`.
 On failure it should return a descriptive error message.
  - Withdrawing a negative amount of dUSD should fail.
 Returning a descriptive error message.
  - Withdrawing an amount of dUSD that leaves the collateralization ratio below the liquidation ratio should fail.
 TODO: this has contradictory specifications in the spec. in 2.2 we say only in the UI this should be forbidden in 3.2 there is a bullet saying that it does not work for both.
  - Withdrawing dUSD from a non-undercollaterized vault should succeed.